CptFalcon95/Falcon-cloud-storage/README.md

 * Create two folders in the root called: `tmp` and `user_data`

-* Set in the .env file the MongoDB connection URL
+* Set in the `.env` file the MongoDB connection URL

     `DATABASE_URL={YOUR_MONGODB_URL}`

     Currently only tested with MongoDB Atlas clusters.
-Create the database [here](https://cloud.mongodb.com).
+Create the database [here](https://cloud.mongodb.com)

-* Provide a random string which will be the session secret
+* Set a random string which will be the session secret, on a new line within the `.env` file

     `SESSION_SECRET={RANDOM_STRING}`